Image

 Diuretics Alone vs. Aortix Endovascular Device for Acute Heart Failure

-Comparing diuretics and Aortix device in treating acute heart failure.
+Comparing diuretics to Aortix device for heart failure management.

 Recruiting